Siddiq3/Rentify-frontend/README.md

 ## Deployment
-The project is deployed on Heroku.
-You can access the live application [here](insert-link).
+The project is deployed on Aws .
+You can access the live application .

 ## Usage
 1. Register as a seller or buyer using the provided forms.